reneeste/QueerBot-Legal/docs/README.md

 # QueerBot

-A Discord bot that kicks off a fun weekly writing challenge and daily writing sprints for the [Queer Quill](https://discord.gg/MBSZcwmvVk) community.
+A Discord bot that kicks off weekly writing challenges and daily writing sprints for the [Queer Quill](https://discord.gg/MBSZcwmvVk) community.

 Developed by **Renee Steinberg**.